pastranastevenaz/congress_info_sinatra/README.md

 <html><head><meta charset="utf-8"><title></title><style></style></head><body id="preview">
 <h1><a id="Congress_to_CSV_0"></a>Congress to CSV</h1>
 <h3><a id="Synopsis_3"></a>Synopsis</h3>
 <p>The purpose of this project is to pull the data from the propublica congress API and write to a CSV.
-The goal is to have a cron job automate the task every day.</p>
+The goal is to have a rake task automate the task every day.</p>
 <h3><a id="Tasks_7"></a>Tasks</h3>
 <ul>
 <li><strike>Create Project</strike></li>